Odrakes1992/Odrakes1992/README.md

 I actually really enjoyed my degree and to this day it still is a surprise that I am not in academia, but I was lured by a career in professional services.
 The books were a lot bigger this time but the processes still the same.
 Whilst the topics were very different, it was another opportunity to learn new stuff.

 And that's what I've discovered, I really like to learn new stuff and I put that down to the historian in me.
-My degree started me down a path of learning and here I am as a software developer, which is very apt because apparently software developers never stop learning so I think I will fit in ok.
+My degree started me down a path of learning and here I am as a software developer, which is very apt because apparently software developers never stop learning so if there was a career to change into this would be the one.

 ### Web development projects